svj-aventador/xrpl-dev-portal/content/references/rippled-api/transaction-formats/transaction-types/depositpreauth.md

 - Attempting to preauthorize an account which is already preauthorized fails with the result [`tecDUPLICATE`](tec-codes.html).
 - Attempting to unauthorize an account which is not preauthorized fails with the result [`tecNO_ENTRY`](tec-codes.html).
 - Attempting to preauthorize an address that is not funded in the ledger fails with the result [`tecNO_TARGET`](tec-codes.html).
 - Adding authorization adds a [DepositPreauth object](depositpreauth-object.html) to the ledger, which counts toward the [owner reserve requirement](reserves.html#owner-reserves).
-If the sender of the transaction does not have enough SGY to pay for the increased reserve, the transaction fails with the result [`tecINSUFFICIENT_RESERVE`](tec-codes.html).
+If the sender of the transaction does not have enough RCP to pay for the increased reserve, the transaction fails with the result [`tecINSUFFICIENT_RESERVE`](tec-codes.html).
 If the sender of the account is already at the maximum number of owned objects, the transaction fails with the result [`tecDIR_FULL`](tec-codes.html).

 <!--{# common link defs #}-->